In This Hub:

 Why is it so traumatic when things go violent?
 A huge part of the problem is that most people were not only not mentally prepared for violence to occur, but because of how they were thinking that option wasn't even considered.
 As such they face both the shock and trauma of the violence, but also the psychological fall into unintended consequences.

-Using Ineffective Violence To Stop Rape
+Using Ineffective Violence To Stop Sexual Assault

 Should you resist?
 We vote 'yes.'
 But understand what you need to do in order to be effective.